simecek/Czech-ULMFiT/README.md

 📝 [Czapla, Piotr, Jeremy Howard, and Marcin Kardas.
 "Universal Language Model Fine-Tuning with Subword Tokenization for Polish." arXiv preprint arXiv:1810.10222 (2018).](https://arxiv.org/abs/1810.10222)

-## ULMFiT Language Model for the Czech
+## ULMFiT Language Model for the Czech Language

 I have trained ULMFit on Czech Wikipedia as a hobby project.
-To my knowledge, this is **the first ULMFit language model for Czech**.
+To my knowledge, this is **the first ULMFit language model for Czech language**.

 Notebook(s): [nn-czech.ipynb](language_model/nn-czech.ipynb)